getporter/porter/docs/content/cli/credentials_list.md

       --all-namespaces     Include all namespaces in the results.
   -h, --help               help for list
   -l, --label strings      Filter the credential sets by a label formatted as: KEY=VALUE.
 May be specified multiple times.
+      --limit int          Limit the number of credential sets by a certain amount.
+Defaults to 0.
       --name string        Filter the credential sets where the name contains the specified substring.
   -n, --namespace string   Namespace in which the credential set is defined.
 Defaults to the global namespace.
 Use * to list across all namespaces.
   -o, --output string      Specify an output format.
 Allowed values: plaintext, json, yaml (default "plaintext")
+      --skip int           Skip the number of credential sets by a certain amount.
+Defaults to 0.
 ```

 ### Options inherited from parent commands